cculianu/electrum-cash-protocol/protocol-methods.rst

     The integer height of the block the transaction was confirmed in.
     ``0`` if the transaction is in the mempool.

+  * *token_data* (optional in 1.4.6 or above on BCH only)

+    A dictionary encapsulating the :ref:`CashToken data <token_data>` for this output.
+This key will be missing from the dictionary if the unspent output does not have any token data on it.

   * *tx_pos*